czi-ai/transcriptformer/README.md

   - `True`: Use only `adata.raw.X`
   - `False`: Use only `adata.X`

- - **Streaming Inference**:
+ - **OOM-safe Data Loading**:
-   - To reduce peak memory usage on large datasets, enable streaming:
+   - To reduce peak memory usage on large datasets, enable the OOM-safe dataloader:
      ```bash
      transcriptformer inference \
        --checkpoint-path ./checkpoints/tf_sapiens \
        --data-file ./data/huge.h5ad \
+       --oom-dataloader \
-       --use-iterable-dataset \
+       --n-data-workers 4 \
-       --iterable-chunk-size 4096
+       --num-gpus 8
      ```
-   - This uses an IterableDataset that processes cells in chunks and yields items to the DataLoader without loading all cells into memory.
+   - This uses a map-style dataset with backed reads and per-row densification.
+It is compatible with `DistributedSampler`, so multiple workers are safe and ordering is preserved.

 - **Count Processing**:
   - Count values are clipped at 30 by default (as was done in training)